Sunc4127/cloud_revision/Part3 Big data.md

 * reduced availability (locking)
 * enforced consistency

-No partition torlerance: if one node are unable to vote because of the network partition, then the coordinator will abort the transaction.
+No partition tolerance: if one node are unable to vote because of the network partition, then the coordinator will abort the transaction.

 CA is a good solution when the cluster is co-located, less good when it is distributed.

 ### Consistency and partition-tolerance -- Paxos
-*  This famliy of algorithms is driven by consensus
+*  This family of algorithms is driven by consensus
 *  every node is either a proposer or an accepter
-   * one proposer propoes a value, other accepters accepts or refuses it
+   * one proposer propose a value, other accepters accepts or refuses it
 * when a proposer got sufficient number of acceptances, it sends confirmation message to a accepters with the agreed value

 ### Availability and Partition-tolerance -- Multi-Version concurrency control